Quick View of What You'll Find on This Page

 Alternatively, you can use it for crafting, like these DIY No Sew Bumble Bee Wings.

-Local Shops and Restaurants
+Local Restaurants and Shops

-If you have a specific craft project in mind but don’t typically consume the product, it never hurts to ask a local business for help.
-For example, a non-wine drinker who wants to make a wine bottle craft might ask a restaurant to set a few bottles aside for them.
+Local restaurants and shops always have a plethora of materials to dispose of.
+And it never hurts to ask a local business for help.
+This solution is especially good if a non-wine drinker who wants to make a wine bottle craft might ask a restaurant to set a few bottles aside for them.

 Animal Shelters